Why Bhangarh Gets So Quiet in the Evening

 It stands in a relatively isolated setting near the Sariska Tiger Reserve, within the Aravalli terrain, away from dense residential activity.
 That means the fort does not have the normal background layer most places carry after dark.

 No city noise.
+No market spillover.
+No residential buzz.

 That isolation is one of the main reasons the evening silence feels so complete.